Unidata/thredds/docs/src/public/userguide/pages/tds_tutorial/tds_configuration/CustomizingTdsLookAndFeel.md

    <standardCssUrl>standard.css</standardCssUrl>
    <catalogCssUrl>catalog.css</catalogCssUrl>
    <datasetCssUrl>dataset.css</datasetCssUrl>
+   <openDapCssUrl>tdsDap.css</openDapCssUrl>
 </htmlSetup>
 ~~~

 CSS documents given for `catalogCssUrl` and `datasetCssUrl` elements will be applied on the Catalog and Dataset
 access HTML pages, respectively.
 A CSS document supplied to `standardCssUrl` will be used in all generated HTML pages.
+The OPeNDAP HTML form is treated special - the only CSS document applied to this page is defined by the `openDapCssUrl` element.

 ## Thymeleaf Templates